8 Fun Facts about the Forbidden City

 Among the museums with the greatest variety of exhibitions in the world: It houses nearly 1 million cultural relics, including paintings, calligraphy, jade, embroidery, lacquer wares, pottery, etc.

-Largest and best-preserved palace complex in the world: Measuring 823 yards (753 meters) from east to west, and 1,051 yards (961 meters) from north to south, it covers an area 178 acres (72 hectares) and the living quarters inside are well preserved.
+Largest and best-preserved palace complex in the world: Measuring 753 meters (823 yards) from east to west, and 961 meters (1,051 yards) from north to south, it covers an area of 72 hectares (178 acres) and the living quarters inside are well preserved.

-If you travel with your kids, you may tell them the interesting fact and let them count.
+If you travel with your kids, you may tell them the interesting facts.
 It will be a lot of fun!

 History & FAQ of Forbidden City